Ren42377/streakify-termux/README.md

 If Chromium or ChromeDriver is missing, check the Chromium package installation from Termux repositories.
 If `termux-x11` is missing, install `x11-repo` and `termux-x11-nightly`.
 If `sv` is missing, install `termux-services`.
+If Termux:Boot is installed, open its Android app once and rerun `sh install.sh`.
+The installer creates only `$HOME/.termux/boot/streakify-scheduler.sh` and leaves other boot scripts unchanged.
 If `termux-notification` is missing, Streakify skips notifications without failing.
 If the Termux:X11 Android app is installed but the installer cannot detect it, open Termux:X11 once from Android and rerun `sh install.sh`.
 If your device uses a different package name, run install with `TERMUX_X11_ANDROID_PACKAGE` set to that package name.
 If `stockfish` is missing, install it in Termux and make sure the `stockfish` command is available in `PATH`.